ryeleo/Python-Package-Template/README.md

 Dependency management using Python Virtual Environments is the best way to go!

-1. Creat a Python Virtual Environment in your project, and activate it (`venv/`)
+1. Create a Python Virtual Environment in your project, and activate it (`venv/`)

         python3 -m venv venv
         source venv/bin/activate